-- Carefully remove the turret ring (D40) from the tree.
+- □ Carefully remove the right gunner's seat frame (E37R) and the left gunner's seat frame (E37L) from the tree and, if a pre-war plane is being modeled, remove the armor plates from each piece.
+Carefully remove the turret ring (D40) from the tree.
 With the lip on the turret ring to the top, glue the right gunner's seat frame (E37R) and the left gunner's seat frame (E37L) to the inside of the turret ring.
 Make sure these pieces are perpendicular to the ring.
-Allow to dry thoroughly. - Apply the gunner's seat belt decal (F) to the gunner's seat (E35). - After the decal has dried, glue the gunner's seat to the bottom of the legs on the gunner's seat frame.
+Allow to dry thoroughly. - ☐ Apply the gunner's seat belt decal (E) to the gunner's seat (E35). - ☐ After the decal has dried, glue the gunner's seat to the bottom of the legs on the gunner's seat frame.
 The dip in the seat should point toward the gun mount.
-Again, allow to dry thoroughly. - Carefully glue the gun mount (E39) to the gunner's ring.
-This piece should be parallel to the gunner's ring when viewed from the side.
-As mentioned in Step 2, there are two parts numbered 39. - When you are satisfied that all of these parts are properly aligned and thoroughly dry, carefully locate the gunner's seat assembly into the fuselage.
+Again, allow to dry thoroughly. - ☐ Carefully glue the gun mount (E39) to the gunner's ring.
+This piece should be parallel to the gunner's ring when viewed from the side. - □ When you are satisfied that all of these parts are properly aligned and thoroughly dry, carefully locate the gunner's seat assembly into the fuselage.
 The two locating pins on the sides of the gunner's ring are placed into the two slots on the left and right gunner's side consoles.
 The gunner's seat assembly may be placed into position from the opening in the bottom of the fuselage or from above.
 Either way works.
 When you are satisfied that the seat assembly is properly aligned, carefully glue it into place.
 Allow to dry.